Kodotautas/Data-Engineering/README.md

 3.1 - Data engineering with GCP (PostgreSQL, Spark, Data Catalog)

-4 - Lithuania statistics.
-Project to get data from Statistics of Lithuania and build pipelines.
+4 - Lithuania statistics pipeline.
+Project to get data from Statistics Lithuania and store it in GCP Storage.